awsdocs/elb-network-load-balancers-user-guide/doc_source/introduction.md

 Elastic Load Balancing creates a network interface for each Availability Zone you enable\.
 Each load balancer node in the Availability Zone uses this network interface to get a static IP address\.
 When you create an Internet\-facing load balancer, you can optionally associate one Elastic IP address per subnet\.

 When you create a target group, you specify its target type, which determines how you register targets\.
 For example, you can register instance IDs, IP addresses, or an Application Load Balancer\.
-If you register targets by instance ID, the source IP addresses of the clients are preserved and provided to your applications\.
-If you register targets by IP address, the source IP addresses are the private IP addresses of the load balancer nodes\.
-If you register an Application Load Balancer as a target, the source IP addresses of the clients are preserved and provided to your applications\.
+The target type also affects whether the client IP addresses are preserved\.
 For more information, see [Client IP preservation](load-balancer-target-groups.md#client-ip-preservation)\.

 You can add and remove targets from your load balancer as your needs change, without disrupting the overall flow of requests to your application\.
 Elastic Load Balancing scales your load balancer as traffic to your application changes over time\.
 Elastic Load Balancing can scale to the vast majority of workloads automatically\.